ShishirPatil/gorilla/openfunctions/openfunctions-v1/README.md

 ## Self-Hosting OpenFunctions

 This section provides a guide on how to self-host the OpenFunctions model on your local machine or serve it locally for your enterprise.
-The server deploys the OpenFunctions-v0 model with uvicorn, while the client interacts with this local server using the OpenAI package (0.28.xx).
+The server deploys the OpenFunctions-v0 model with uvicorn, while the client interacts with this local server using the OpenAI package.

 ### Setting Up Your Local Server

-The server API endpoint mirrors the interface of the API call executed by `openai.ChatCompletion.create`, ensuring compatibility with clients using the OpenAI package.
+The server API endpoint mirrors the interface of the API call executed by `client.chat.completions.create`, ensuring compatibility with clients using the OpenAI package.

 Ensure you have the required libraries:
 ```bash